Humidity – What It Is, How It Forms, and How It Behaves

-Meteorologists and weather enthusiasts are very well aware of the critical role humidity plays in the creation of different meteorological events.
-But what is humidity, and what are its characteristics?
+Meteorologists and weather enthusiasts are well aware of the critical role humidity plays in the creation of different meteorological events.
+But what is humidity, how does it form, and what are its characteristics?

-At any given time, no matter where we find ourselves (indoors or outdoors), we are constantly surrounded by air containing a certain percentage of humidity.
+At any given time, no matter where we are (indoors or outdoors), we are constantly surrounded by air containing a certain amount of humidity.

-There is no dispute about the vital role water play in meteorological activities.
+There is no dispute about the vital role water plays in meteorological activities.
 After all, it is the primary driving force of almost any weather occurrence.

-But humidity plays an even more essential role in the transport of water between different regions.
-This clearly illustrated when one looks at The Water Cycle.
+But humidity plays an essential role in the transport of water between different regions.
+This is clearly illustrated when one looks at the water cycle.

-It is also crucial for air to contain just the right amount of moisture to maintain a "balanced" air ratio to benefit the environment and all living organisms.
+It is also crucial for air to contain the right amount of moisture to maintain a balanced environment for all living organisms.
 (Too little or too much humidity can negatively impact the environment and even human health.)

-In the following sections, we take a closer look at how humidity is caused, how it is measured, and its impact on weather events.
+In the following sections, we take a closer look at how humidity forms, how it is measured, and its impact on weather events.

 What Causes Humidity?

 Humidity is caused when water turns from its liquid or solid state into its gaseous form (water vapor).
-This occurs due to evaporation and transpiration (known as evapotranspiration), typically resulting from heating due to solar radiation or friction as precipitation travels through air particles.
+This occurs due to evaporation and transpiration (known as evapotranspiration), typically resulting from heating caused by solar radiation.

 Vegetation in the form of trees and plants also releases water into the atmosphere through their leaves in a process called transpiration.
 (The combined processes of evaporation and transpiration are called evapotranspiration.)

 The evaporation of water is not only the result of solar radiation, though.
-When precipitation takes place, waterdrops, hail, or snow starts falling towards the ground and accelerate.
+When precipitation takes place, raindrops, hail, or snow start falling towards the ground and accelerate.

 All these processes are responsible for increasing the humidity in the air.